akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 To create a product export:
 1. Go to `Exports`
 1. Click on the `Create export profile` button
-1. Indicate a unique export code, an export label and select the job, for example: csv_product_export or xlsx_product_export for product exports (all fields are required)
+1. Indicate a unique export code, an export label and select a job, for example: `Product model export in CSV`, `Product export in XLSX` or `Published product export in XLSX` (EE only)
 ![Create a new product export profile](../img/Exports_CreateProfilExport.png)
 1. Save your new export profile